Training structure

 Faculty of Science

-This internship, lasting 4 to 6 months, can start at the beginning of March, and will be preceded by the submission of a bibliographical report on the internship topic and an oral defense before a jury.
+This internship, lasting 4 to 6 months, may begin at the start of March and will be preceded by the submission of a bibliographic report related to the internship topic and an oral defense before a jury.

 Admission